 Mark Steward, Executive Director of Enforcement and Market Oversight at the FCA recently gave a speech on market integrity.
 In his speech, Mark Steward discussed the importance of firms having a smart market abuse risk assessment to comply with MAR, regulatory challenges and capabilities to detect market abuse.

 The Market Abuse Regulation (MAR) has been out there for a few years, aiming to make firms more transparent and fight the issues with insider trading.
-As highlighted by the FCA in 2019, businesses are not yet compliant or acting smartly to meet requirements.
+As highlighted by the FCA, businesses are not yet compliant or acting smartly to meet requirements.
 With regulations and enforcements, the FCA wants to ensure markets uphold and demonstrate the highest examples of market integrity.

 FCA Metrics on abnormal price movements

 The FCA has been running its annual market cleanliness metric (the MC metric) since 2008 and this year’s report had the lowest score – 10% takeovers showed abnormal price movements 2 days prior to an announcement.
 In 2018 the FCA reviews the MC metric and launched an additional metric, called the Abnormal Trading Volume ratio or ATV.
 With richer data, the new metric has produced an even lower figure of 6.4%.

 The FCA thanks the good score to a number of factors, including education on what is insider dealing and types of fraud, investments in tackling market abuse and financial sanctions being imposed.
 Good results are coming out from enforcement, market oversight, supervision, and detection.

 “We want market participants to behave properly to prevent abuse, protect inside information from leakage and misuse and reporting suspicious activity.”
 Mark Steward, Executive Director of Enforcement and Market Oversight at the FCA.